abishekmuthian/open-payment-host/README.md

 11. `subscription.updated`

 ### API and Webhook <sup>Experimental</sup>
+> Note: API features are currently supported for Paypal and Razorpay payment gateways only.
+If you require support for other PG, kindly open a issue.

 You can call Open Payment Host for just payments from another website.
 Once payment is completed the user is redirected back to your website and the payment related data is sent to the webhook mentioned in the product page.

 #### Redirect to the OPH product page